 Research and Programme Coordinator

 Iman joined Khulisa in May 2017 as our Programme Assistant.
 Now as our Research and Programme Coordinator, Iman works to build our research agenda, assist in the monitoring and evaluation of our impact and the sharing of our evidence base and learnings with a number of research partners, sector peers and policy makers.

 Prior to Khulisa, Iman worked at GT Stewart Solicitors as a Criminal Defence Paralegal specialising in criminal appeals.

 She graduated from SOAS, University of London in July 2016 with a Masters in Law specialising in Human Rights and began her career working as a Project Management Intern with Team Up - a social enterprise engaged in furthering social mobility through education.

-When not at work, you can find Iman at a museum or spending time with her family and friends.
+When not at work, you can find Iman trying new recipes, trying out new podcasts or practicing her Turkish.